gardener-attic/vscode-gardener-tools/README.md

 * `vscode-gardener-tools.landscapes[].kubeconfigPath`: Path to the kubeconfig of the garden cluster.
   * How to get the kubeconfig as regular project member: In the gardener dashboard, go to the `Members` section of your project and create a new service account.
 Afterwards you can download the kubeconfig of the service account.
 * `vscode-gardener-tools.landscapes[].dashboardUrl`: Gardener dashboard URL,
-* `vscode-gardener-tools.landscapes[].projects[]`: Optional list of projects (names) to be shown.
-However, you should specify this list if you do not have operator rights on the garden cluster or if you want to see only those projects.
+* `vscode-gardener-tools.landscapes[].projects[]`: Optional projects filter.
+List of projects (names) to be shown.
+You need to have access to these projects.

 Example config settings.json:
 ```js